MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: When upgrading a Hyper-V VM from Windows Server 2012 R2 to Windows Server 2016, two versions of the VM appear in the Create Protection Group wizard.

-**Workaround**: For protected VMs that are about to be upgraded, make sure to stop protection with retain data before upgrading the VM.
+**Workaround**: For protected VMs that are about to be upgraded, ensure that you stop protection with retain data before upgrading the VM.
 Then upgrade the VM and reprotect it in a new protection group.
 While configuring reprotection, do a refresh on the VM host for DPM to detect the VM upgrade and protect it as RCT VM.

 ### Restoration of a previous version for an upgraded Hyper-V VM causes future recovery points to fail